Bring Your Feet Back to Perfect Shape With Bunion Treatment in Calgary

 Why Do People Get Bunions?

 Bunions can either be transferred genetically or develop over time.
-While other bunions can be prevented by taking proper care of your foot, genetically transferred bunions can not.
+While other bunions can be prevented by properly caring for your foot, genetically transferred bunions can not.
 However, you can take steps to avoid worsening the problem.
 Some common factors that can cause bunions are as follows:

 Genetics